pandaninjas/doipjs/docs/doip.md

 profiles.
 If someone knows **you**, the physical being **you**, is **Alice** on website A, they will also now know that you are **Alice123** on website B, simply because "*whoever holds that key also holds both of those profiles*".

+## Why the snail logo?

+> Aren't snails  associated with slowness?

+Well, they are also animals that take their homes with them wherever they go.
+In a sense, they are a nice metaphor for DOIP.
+Snails are the ultimate "decentralized life" species of the animal kingdom.
+They don't have to rely on centralized (social) structures, they are self-sufficient by always having their home and their identity&mdash;and their data!&mdash;with them.

+> Yeah, but&hellip; Snails are slow, though!

+You know what, let's embrace the Big Slow.
+DOIP is slow.
+Not computationally slow.
+DOIP is just a slow technology.
+It doesn't provide a social network, it doesn't send notifications or reminders, it doesn't want your attention.
+DOIP is more set-and-forget.
+Set your identities and the technology handles the rest.
+As long as your public keys are live, they'll just continue to work without your intervention.

+So yes, it's a **Slow Technology**.